-The REEF program has been busy during 2007, between outreach visits to schools, community events and on-campus programs, the REEF provided marine science and environmental education to over 33,000 children and adults.
+The REEF program has been busy during 2008, between outreach visits to schools, community events and on-campus programs, the REEF provided marine science and environmental education to over thousands of children and adults.
 This includes hosting educational visits from primary and secondary schools from King City in Monterey Co., to Sacramento and San Diego.
 The REEF also serves as a marine laboratory for many colleges including Cal Lutheran Thousand Oaks, CSU Channel Islands, and UCSB.
 At UCSB, the REEF serves as an interdisciplinary adjunct laboratory for undergraduate courses including: Geology 4 (Intro to Oceanography), EEMB 3 (Intro Biology), EEMB 106 (Biology of Fishes), Writing 2 and Writing 109 ST. This year the REEF had over 3,000 on-campus visitors.
-The REEF also serves UCSB outreach and summer programs, including the SBC-LTER Schoolyard Program which involves inner-city Middle School youths in the Los Angeles Conservation Corps (LACC) Clean and Green Program.
-This year The REEF also supported international programs, including middle school students from Taiwan as part of the Yuan-Lin Cultural Exchange Program and Graduate students from Osaka Japan.
+The REEF also serves UCSB outreach and summer programs, including the SBC-LTER Schoolyard Program.